 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources until then.
 The Medical Center reports a deferred charge on refunding reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred outflows of resources related to the net pension liability.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The City also reports deferred outflows of resources related to the net pension liability.
 A portion of these costs represent contributions to the plan subsequent to the plan measurement date.